-The primary responsibilities of the Financial Services Section (FSS) are managing the demand account banking functions of the Centralized Treasury System (CTS), through which about $2 trillion flows in and out each year; meeting the cash liquidity needs of all State agencies and departments; and ensuring that all idle funds are invested daily.
+The primary responsibilities of the Financial Services Section (FSS) are managing the demand account banking functions of the Centralized Treasury System (CTS), through which we managed in excess of $3.1 trillion this past fiscal year due to pandemic-related transactions.
+Typically, the division manages approximately $2.5 trillion in banking transactions each fiscal year; meeting the cash liquidity needs of all State agencies and departments; and ensuring that all idle funds are invested daily.
 These goals are accomplished by: (1) forecasting agency revenue collections and disbursements and their impact on the Treasurer's Pooled Money Investment Portfolio and; (2) using compensating balances to allow for the variances in cash flow that are a natural consequence when forecasting the movement of cash.
 Additionally, the FSS keeps these accounts at the monthly average balance prescribed by the Pooled Money Investment Board (PMIB) as compensation to the banks for services provided and uncollected funds deposited.

 To manage the significant flows of money and to manage the financial needs of various State agencies, departments, and the Local Agency Investment Fund participants, the FSS develops short-term cash forecasts by analyzing and projecting the following day’s financial activities.
 In summary, the FSS is responsible for the following activities: